stueynet/wpcore/readme.txt

 == Changelog ==
+= 1.4.9 =
+* Merged pull request from cfoellmann/fixes and updated some urls for https

 = 1.4.8 =
 * Fixed conflict when other plugins or themes use the TGM activation plugin.
 The install plugins button always works now.